 - One of the satellites will include a radiation monitoring instrument built by the Norwegian company IDEAS and ESA.
 This will gather information about the radiation environment in the satellite orbits and contribute important information for the planning of radiation protection for the next generation of Galileo satellites (Europe’s navigation system).

-An agreement has been entered into with SpaceX for launch on a Falcon 9 rocket, and the expected launch from Vandenberg Air Force Base in California will be in late 2023.
+An agreement has been entered into with SpaceX for launch on a Falcon 9 rocket, and the expected launch from Vandenberg Air Force Base in California will be in 2024.

 The satellites will run in a TAP (Three Apogee Period) orbit with the highest orbital altitude (apogee) of 43500 km and the lowest orbital altitude of 8100 km (perigee).
 The satellites will run in the same orbital plane with a 63-degree inclination and 8 hours separation.
 Each orbit takes 16 hours, and by employing two satellites, we provide full coverage throughout the Arctic north of 65 ° N (see animation).
 In addition, the satellites are active for about 10 hours in each orbit.
 This gives the satellites up to 2 hours of overlap where both satellites are operational while covering the entire area north of 65 degrees.